Jump to: [Side by Side Comparison] | [Best Combo Modem] [Best Spectrum Modem] [Best Budget Modem] [Compatible Routers]

 With speeds up to Spectrum’s 400MB Ultra, this combo modem router is a full-on gateway for the Time Warner Spectrum Cable DOCSIS 3.0 network.
 It has a built-in wireless router, also known as a combo modem or a gateway modem.
 It is fully compatible with Spectrum as a router and modem.
 Extremely fast 24 bonded download channels for a max download speed of 400Mbps and 8 bonded upload channels.

-I would still get the modem and router separate myself as explained below but for your purposes, this set up should be perfect.2 Netgear CM600 Cable Modem
+I would still get the modem and router separate myself, as explained below, but for your purposes, this setup should be perfect.2 Netgear CM600 Cable Modem

 - Modem: Netgear CM600